ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 size for all the recipes output, including `/preproc/` dirs is in the 4.5TB ballpark, much too high for the VM storage capacity!
-Therefore, we would recommend using the option to remove preprocessing directories upon recipe running successfully ``--remove-preproc-dir=True`` at runtime, or set `remove_preproc_dir: true` in the configuration file.
+Therefore, we would recommend using the option to remove preprocessing directories upon recipe running successfully ``--remove-preproc-dir=True`` at runtime, or set ``remove_preproc_dir: true`` in the configuration file.

-Login and access to the DKRZ esmvaltool VM - results from recipe runs are stored on the VM; login with:
+Login and access to the DKRZ esmvaltool VM - results from recipe runs are stored on the VM; log in to the Levante head node and then continue to the VM with:

 .. code-block:: bash